 (i) When the bill sponsor contact requirements apply, the proposal notice must state the date on which and the manner in which contact was made with the primary sponsor, per 2-4-302, MCA.

-(b) An agency shall publish notice of intent to adopt, amend, or repeal a rule in accordance with 2-4-302, MCA.
+(b) An agency shall file with the Secretary of State a notice of intent to adopt, amend, or repeal a rule.
+On the same day, the agency shall send each member of the staff of the appropriate administrative rule review committee an electronic copy of the notice in accordance with 2-4-302, MCA.

 (c) An agency shall post the notice on the state electronic access system or other available electronic communications system available to the public.
 Posting on the agency's home page is adequate.

 (d) Within three days of publication pursuant to this rule, an agency shall send copies of the notice to:

 (ii) the primary sponsor of the legislation being implemented, if the notice is the initial rule proposal regarding that legislation.
 If a proposed rule implements more than one bill, the primary sponsor of each bill must receive a copy of the notice.

 (e) Current or former legislators who wish to be contacted regarding initial proposals must keep their name, address, e-mail address, and telephone number on file with the Secretary of State.
 Agencies proposing rules shall consult that listing.

 (f) An agency may send a copy of the notice to a statewide wire service and any other news media it considers appropriate, per 2-3-105, MCA.

 (g) Whenever practicable and appropriate, the agency may send written notice to licensees of the agency, per 2-4-631, MCA.

 (2) Notice of agency action must be published within six months of the date on which notice of the proposed action was published, per 2-4-305, MCA.